Preprocessing to Reduce the Search Space: Antler Structures for Feedback Vertex Set

 To apply the theoretical ideas on antlers in the practical settings that motivated their investigation, it would be interesting to determine which types of antler can be found in \emph{linear} time.
-One can show that a slight extension of the standard reduction rules~\cite[FVS.1--FVS.5]{CyganFKLMPPS15} for \textsc{Feedback Vertex Set} can be used to detect 1-antlers of width~$1$ in linear time.
+A slight extension of the standard reduction rules~\cite[FVS.1--FVS.5]{CyganFKLMPPS15} for \scFVS can be used to detect 1-antlers of width~$1$ in linear time (see \cref{antler:fig:1-antler-rule}).
 Can the running time of \cref{thm:1:antler} be improved to~$f(k) \cdot (n+m)$?
 It would also be interesting to investigate which types of antlers are present in practical inputs.